Women Artists

 Tove Jansson’s Life of Wonders

-Best known for the children’s character Moomin, Tove Jansson was an illustrator, painter, and writer.
-Born in the Northern nature-surrounded city of Helsinki, she led a fascinating life full of creativity and her thoughtful personality can be seen throughout her artworks which continue to charm new generations.
+Best known for the Moomins from her series of novels, comic strips, and short stories, Tove Jansson was an illustrator, painter, and writer.
+Born in the northern nature-surrounded city of Helsinki, she led a fascinating life full of creativity.
+Her thoughtful personality can be seen throughout her artworks which continue to charm new generations.

 A Path of Creativity